 Cannabinoids have attracted a lot of interest for their potential benefits for sleep and other health conditions, including depression and anxiety, Alzheimer’s and Parkinson’s, seizure disorders, different forms of cancer, and chronic pain.

 Three of the best-known and most-studied cannabinoids all have effects on sleep.

 Cannabidiol, or CBD, is a non-mind-altering cannabinoid that promotes relaxation.

-I’ve written about the benefits of CBD, including for sleep, also here, and here.
+I’ve written about the benefits of CBD, including for sleep, in the past.
 CBD has no psychoactive effects—that means there’s no “high” associated with this compound.
 Scientists think instead that CBD works to balance or counteract the high that’s delivered from the cannabinoid, THC.